malteranalytics/malteranalytics.github.io/_posts/2020-04-01-ww2-strategy.md

-There were four main categories of explosives used by the Americans, most commonly a General Purpose Bomb.
+There were four main categories of explosives used by the Americans, most commonly a *General Purpose Bomb*.
 The chart below is a sample of several hundred bombs that the U.S. Air Force dropped, mapping the bombs to the target that they hit.

 ![plot of chunk unnamed-chunk-9](/assets/images/2020-04-01-ww2-strategy/image9_explosive_targets.png)